 “Chances are, positive changes are happening that you’re not noticing if you’re obsessively checking the scale,” says Devin Alexander, a weight loss coach, cookbook author, and chef for NBC’s The Biggest Loser.
 “There are other ways to see results.”

-Non-Scale Victory #1: You Feel Stronger
+Non-Scale Victory #1: You’re Less Winded

-Non-Scale Victory #2: Your Clothes Fit Differently
+Non-Scale Victory #3: Your Clothes Fit Differently

-Non-Scale Victory #3: You See More Muscle Definition
+Non-Scale Victory #5: You See More Muscle Definition

-You might not have six-pack abs or bulging biceps, but look for clues that your muscles are more defined than before.
-A simple way to do this?
-Go into selfie mode.
-“Take pictures of yourself from week to week.
-Keep them in your phone so you can quickly compare each picture,” says Alexander, who suggests striking various poses, like flexed biceps, shots of your stomach, or profile views of your midsection and backside.
-“You should be able to see some subtle changes in the photos that you wouldn’t necessarily notice while you’re staring in the mirror.”
+You might not have six-pack abs (yet), but you may notice your muscles are more defined than before.
+One way to spot those subtle changes: Take a weekly workout selfie.
+“You should be able to see some subtle changes in the photos that you wouldn’t necessarily notice while you’re staring in the mirror,” Alexander says.

-Non-Scale Victory #5: You’re Happier
+Non-Scale Victory #7: You’re Happier

-Your Health: More Than Just A Number
+Health is More Than Just A Number

+Weight loss may be one indicator of success, but it’s not necessarily the best way to measure progress.
+Instead, appreciate other milestones you reach along your journey, and focus on improving your overall health.
 “Use the scale as a general guide, but don’t let that weight define you,” says Alexander.
 “There’s so much more to what makes us healthy than that number.”